ethereum/ethereum-org-website/src/content/community/research/index.md

 lang: en
 ---

-# Open areas of Ethereum research
+# Active areas of Ethereum research

 One of the primary strengths of Ethereum is that it is constantly being improved by an active research and engineering community.
 There are many enthusiastic, skilled people worldwide that would like to apply themselves to outstanding issues in Ethereum, but it is not always easy to find out what those issues are.
-This page aims to outline some of the key areas of active research as a rough guide to Ethereum's cutting edge.
+This page aims to outline key areas of active research as a rough guide to Ethereum's cutting edge.

 ## How Ethereum research works

 Ethereum research is open and transparent.
 The culture is to make research tools and outputs as open and interactive as possible, for example through executable notebooks.
-Ethereum research is generally rapid, with new findings posted and discussed in the open on forums such as [ethresear.ch](https://ethresear.ch/) rather than reaching the community in traditional publications after rounds of peer review.
+Ethereum research is generally rapid, with new findings posted and discussed in the open on forums such as [ethresear.ch](https://ethresear.ch/) rather than reaching the community through traditional publications after rounds of peer review.

 ## General research resources